jack829/HighChartsTimeSeries/readme.md

 Now the Coffeescript code from the src folder is compiled to JS in the lib folder.

+We will use python's simple server here.
+If you do not have python, please download it or use an alternative simple server.

 From the root directory:
   ```
   python -m SimpleHTTPServer